Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 6. Add Instructors and Teaching Assistants to the Women in Tech Chatter Group
 7. Enable Thanks on Global Publisher: Build | Customize | Work.com | Work.com Settings | enable Thanks Setting 'Turn on Thanks action on the Global Publisher layout.'

-## 1 - Automating Processes for New Class Sessions, Part 1
+## 1 - New Class Sessions: Automating with Process Builder
-As the Chapter Leader, you've done the legwork to identify the starting point for a new class session (modeled as a Campaign): the Class, an Instructor, and the Date.
+As the Chapter Leader, you've done the legwork to identify the starting point for a new class session (modeled as a Campaign).
 Now you need to get the class session into the system and start recruiting Teaching Assistant volunteers.
 You've been doing this manually, but it is always the same thing: post to the Women in Technology Chatter Group, provide the details of the class, and ask volunteers to email you.
-Also, the Instructor and the Teaching Assistants need to be Campaign Members so that you can send group emails for the class.
+Also, the Instructor needs to be Campaign Members so that you can send group emails for the class.
 Currently, you do that manually - first adding the Instructor at the Campaign level for easy visiblity and then creating a Campaign Member record for the instructor.
 Let's save you some time and automate that part, too.

 ### What you will do
 1. Create a process in Process Builder for the Campaign object